 Our top sights, highlights and exclusive tips

-Where else can you leap off a bridge at the world’s first Bungy Jump and then go for a walk through one of the most beautiful Canyons in the world?
-Between the adrenaline hit and jaw-dropping nature, you’ll also need to find time to explore some of the vineyards, which are, undoubtedly, some of the best in the world.
+Where else can you leap off a bridge at the world’s first bungy jump and then go for a walk through one of the most beautiful canyons in the world?
+During a Queenstown vacation, you’ll also explore some of the finest vineyards in the world.
 Or a stroll down the city’s quaint downtown, which is bound to charm in its simplicity.

 Kawarau Bungy Center Queenstown – AJ Hackett Bungy New Zealand